Tortus-exe/Tortus-exe.github.io/assets/cantonese/time_and_tense.md

-pub const contents: &str =
-r#"# Time and Tenses
+# Time and Tenses

 By now, you have learned to form some basic sentences.
 Congratulations!
 Let's add some more detail to those sentences by teaching how to say some action occurred in the past or future.

-In order to add extra information to a verb, we use modifiers, otherwise known in the linguistic community as \"aspects\".
-A good example of this in English is the modifier \"*will*\".
+In order to add extra information to a verb, we use modifiers, otherwise known in the linguistic community as "aspects".
+A good example of this in English is the modifier "*will*".
 This modifier makes a verb happen in the future.
 We will focus on three of the Cantonese modifiers for now:

 - ?𡁵: gán - makes a verb be currently happening.
-Equivalent to \"-ing\" in English
+Equivalent to "-ing" in English
 - ?咗: jó - makes a verb have happened in the past.
-Equivalent to \"-ed\" in English
+Equivalent to "-ed" in English
 - 會?: wu̗ui - makes a verb happen in the future.
-Equivalent to \"will -\" in English
+Equivalent to "will -" in English

 Some examples using some verbs you already know:
 - 會去: wu̗ui høi - will go